ndwnu/nls-routing-map-matcher/README.md

 ### Modules

 - map-matcher-library:
   The core library

 - map-matcher-spring-boot-autoconfigure:
   The spring based autoconfiguration of the library for use within a spring project.

-- map-matcher-spring-boot-starter:

-  A spring boot starter maven pom which automatically adds the library and autoconfig jars to the client application's classpath.

 ## General usage